 Weâve had the same conversation with maybe fifty farm managers over the past few years.
 It always starts the same way: âWeâve been doing manual testing for years and it works fine.â And we get it.
 Manual testing does work, right up until it doesnât.
-The problem is that you rarely find out it stopped working until youâre staring at a pond full of dead fish at 6 AM, doing the math on how much money just floated belly-up.
+The problem is that you rarely find out it stopped working until youâre staring at a pond full of dead fish at 6 AM, doing the math on how much stock just floated belly-up.

 The 3 AM Problem